Skip to content

 Impatiens grandulifera

-Himalayan Balsam is a tall annual plant with pink flowers that can form dense stands.
-Producing up to 2500 seeds, each plant has green seed pods that explode when ripe and are able to shower seeds up to 7m away.
-These will then travel much further via waterways.
+Himalayan Balsam is a tall, annual plant with pink flowers that can form dense stands.
+Each plant can produce up to 2,500 seeds.
+When they’re ripe the green seed pods explode and can shower seeds as far as 7m.
+If the seeds land in a waterway they can then travel much further.

-This plant can be found across Devon in any moist soils, riverbanks, ditches, woodlands, waste ground and increasingly in hedges.
-They form dense stands which can out-compete native species.
-When dense stands die back in winter, the bare soil is vulnerable to erosion, increasing sediments in rivers.
+Himalayan Balsam can be found across Devon in moist soils, riverbanks, ditches, woodlands, waste ground and, increasingly, in hedges.
+They form dense stands that can out-compete native species.
+When the stands die back in winter, the bare soil is vulnerable to erosion, increasing sediments in rivers.

-CABI is trialing biocontrol for Himalayan balsam across the country.
+CABI is trialling biocontrol for Himalayan Balsam across the country.

-It is listed on Schedule 9 of the Wildlife & Countryside Act 1981 (as amended) which means that it is an offence to let it grow in the wild (or extend beyond your land).
+It’s listed on Schedule 9 of the Wildlife & Countryside Act 1981 (as amended) which means that it’s an offence to let it grow in the wild (or extend beyond your land).

 Actions

-Be aware of Himalaysan balsam and how to identify it.
+Be aware of Himalayan Balsam and how to identify it.
 Share records with Devon Biodiversity Records Centre.

-Clear stands of Himalayan balsam following best practice methods, such as uprooting or strimming, below the lowest node before plants set seed.
-Any catchment clearance projects should start at the top of watercourses.
+Clear stands of Himalayan Balsam following best practice methods, such as uprooting or strimming below the lowest node before plants set seed.
+Catchment clearance projects should start at the top of watercourses.

 Where to focus action